bankole7782/paelito/README.md

 ### Book Details

-All the contents of a book folder should not contain any subdirectory.
+All the contents of a book folder must not contain any subdirectory.

 A book must contain a details.json, toc.txt, cover.png, some markdown files.

-Though not necessary a book could have font1.ttf, font2.ttf, book.css and a bg.png
+Though not necessary a book could have a bg.png

 #### details.json
 A paelito book starts with the `details.json`.